-The Aviation Support mission obtains by visual, and/or electro-optical/infrared means, information about the activities and resources of LEA developed targets, or to secure data concerning the geographic characteristics of a particular area.
-All aerial imagery is provided to LEA for their investigative and prosecutorial purposes.
-No imagery is retained by the Michigan Counterdrug Task Force.
+The aviation support mission obtains by visual, and/or electro-optical/infrared means, information about the activities and resources of LEA developed targets, or to secure data concerning the meteorological, hydrological or geographic characteristics of a particular area.
+All aerial imagery is provided to LEA for their investigative use and prosecutorial purposes, and no imagery is retained by the Michigan Counterdrug Task Force.
+Throughout FY24 Michigan's Counterdrug Aviation Section was T-10 deployed in support of the Federal Southern Border Mission.